 - Please be prepared with a bottle of milk (formula or pump a little please) in case baby needs it during the session.
-If you are only comfortable with breastfeeding and not bottle feeding that is fine.
 Bottles are just helpful at times when baby is in a certain position or prop.

 - Newborn sessions usually take about two hours or even a tad longer if baby needs more nursing and snuggling time.
 Please be prepared for this amount of time and let dad know that it will take this long.

 - I will make the room nice and toasty warm for our naked baby.
 So please be prepared for warmth.
 Layering clothing works well.

 I have lots of hats, headbands, wraps, and diaper covers that we can use.
 But I always love something new and unique to your little baby!
 So, you sure don't need to but if you’d like to, you may buy something that fits your tastes and bring it along.
 Plan ahead if you’re ordering online though as some of these vendors can take a little while.
 Keep in mind that delicate and soft is better on a tiny baby.
 You don’t want the flower on the headband too big or the colors so bright that it takes away from your baby’s newborn perfection.
 I have plenty of props so there’s no need to bring any of those with you.

 I have a small dedicated studio space in my new home in Clovis, CA for those newborn babies up through one-year-olds.
 For everyone older than one year, I really prefer and love taking photos out on location (except for my Simple Studio Sessions).
 As far as where?
 It’s really up to you.
 Whether it’s the buildings in old town, down by the river, your home, some orchards, vineyards, or the beautiful foothills we’re sure to get some fabulous images.
 If you don’t feel like you have any great ideas, then I would love to offer up a few.